VergilYotov/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 `loopback`    Loopback settings

-`lnagain`     Gain setting of the RX LNA, in dB
+`lnagain`     Gain setting of the LNA, in dB

 `rxvga1`      Gain setting of RXVGA1, in dB